 You started your photography business in 2011, tell us a little bit about yourself and how you got started.

 I’ve always been an artistic person, ever since I was a little girl.
-When college came around I did the only thing that really made sense to me, I went to art school.
+When college came around, I did the only thing that made sense to me; I went to art school.
 In January of 2010, my husband Alex and I started having photo shoots here and there with our friends and family.
-Turned out we were pretty good at it and we've had LewChan Photography as a side business ever since (we both also had full time jobs).
+It turns out, we were pretty good at it.

-Then in September of 2012 I gave birth to the most perfect baby girl there ever was.
+Then in September of 2012, I gave birth to the most perfect baby girl there ever was.
 I struggled with the idea of leaving her in the care of someone else once my maternity leave was over.
-In January 2013 I made the heartbreaking transition of going back to work after baby and did so for 6 weeks until I was laid off.
+In January 2013, I made the heartbreaking transition of going back to work after baby and did so for six weeks until I was laid off.
 It was a blessing.
-I’m now home full time with my daughter and am working on getting our photography business off the ground.
-I also do freelance graphic design and write about 3-4 times a week in a blog I've had since February 2007.
-It's called cappuccinochitchat.com… you should pay me a visit sometime :)
+I’m now home full-time with my daughter and am working on our photography business.

 What has been your biggest business struggle as an entrepreneur?

 My biggest struggle is usually feeling insecure that I’m not doing enough as a small business owner.

 - Should I update my website more frequently?